mpounsett/no-response-issue/no-response-issue.md

 F> dig +nocookie +edns=0 +noad +norec +dnssec soa $zone @$server F>
 F> expect: status: NOERROR
-F> expect: SOA record to be present
-F> expect: OPT record to be present
-F> expect: DO=1 to be present if a RRSIG is in the response F> expect: EDNS Version 0 in response
+F> expect: the SOA record to be present in the answer section F> expect: a OPT record to be present in the additional section F> expect: DO=1 to be present if a RRSIG is in the response F> expect: EDNS Version 0 in response
 F> expect: flag: aa to be present